-Hazards/risks in the sawmill industry include; environmental hazards as a result of poor forestry practices and management, poor solid waste management and toxic emissions to air, noise, hazards due to machinery use, and ergonomic hazards resulting from lifting of heavy loads, reaching for objects, repetitive work, and poor work posture (Aruofor2000).
-Workers are also prone to injury when removing scrap or finished pieces from the table, Kickback injuries as a result of incorrect blade height etc. As a result of the high level of human (manual handling) involvements in sawmilling operations, workers are exposed to higher levels of risks associated with log handling and machine operation, environmental hazards, work related body injuries, and in extreme cases, death.
+Hazards/risks in the sawmill industry include: environmental hazards as a result of poor forest management and practices, poor solid waste management and toxic emissions to air, noise pollution, machinery hazards, and ergonomic hazards resulting from lifting of heavy loads, reaching for objects, repetitive work, and unsuitable work posture (Aruofor, 2000).
+Workers are also prone to injury when removing scrap or finished pieces from the table, known as kickback injuries as a result of incorrect blade height etc. As a result of the high level of human (manual handling) involvements in sawmilling operations, workers are exposed to higher levels of risks associated with log handling and machine operation, environmental hazards, work related body injuries, and in extreme cases, fatal accidents.